nuskey8/Lua-CSharp/README.md

 > [!TIP]
 > Defining functions with `LuaFunction` can be somewhat verbose.
 When adding multiple functions, it is recommended to use the Source Generator with the `[LuaObject]` attribute.
 For more details, see the [LuaObject](#luaobject) section.

-## Lua API
+## Low-Level API

-Besides normal function calls, you can perform various Lua operations from C#.
+In addition to normal function calls, it is possible to directly call Lua's low-level API.

 ```csharp
 await state.CallAsync(func, [arg1, arg2]); // func(arg1,arg2) in lua

 await state.AddAsync(arg1, arg2); // arg1 + arg2 in lua
 await state.SubAsync(arg1, arg2); // arg1 - arg2 in lua
 await state.MulAsync(arg1, arg2); // arg1 * arg2 in lua
 await state.DivAsync(arg1, arg2); // arg1 / arg2 in lua
 await state.ModAsync(arg1, arg2); // arg1 % arg2 in lua

 await state.EqualsAsync(arg1, arg2); // arg1 == arg2 in lua
 await state.LessThanAsync(arg1, arg2); // arg1 < arg2 in lua
 await state.LessThanOrEqualsAsync(arg1, arg2); // arg1 <= arg2 in lua

 await state.ConcatAsync([arg1, arg2, arg3]); // arg1 .. arg2 .. arg3 in lua

 await state.GetTableAsync(table, key); // table[key] in lua